zaibazhar/advanceSCSS/SCSS.md

   color: black;
 }
 ```
 Because `%animal` was just a placeholder selector, it's disappeared from the output.
-As an added benefit, if you never define a selector that extends `%animal`, its styles (`background: gray;` and so on) are completely omitted.
-This can be very useful in SCSS framework authoring, as you can offer any number of base classes for opt-in extension, but only the ones actually *used* are output into the resulting CSS.
+More importantly, if you never define a selector that extends `%animal`, its styles (`background: gray;` and so on) are completely omitted from the output.
+This can be very useful for SCSS framework authors, as you can offer any number of base classes for opt-in extension, but only the ones actually *used* are output into the resulting CSS.

 Placeholder selectors can actually do even more than this, namely expanding the `%placeholder` part into a more complex selector during `@extend`, but personally I've never had to use this feature.
 The interested reader can check out the [docs on the subject](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#placeholders).

-## Selector multiple inheritance
+## 16. Selector multiple inheritance

 A selector can actually inherit from *several* other selectors - that is, SCSS supports multiple inheritance.
 For each `@extend`, the current selector is appended to the selector being extended.
 When combined with placeholder selectors, this allows powerful abstractions for styling framework authors.
 This is perhaps best explained through an example:
 ```scss